dakimura/migrent/README.md

 ```

-You need to define what migration you need when `Up` or `Down` is called.
+You need to define what operation you need when `Up` or `Down` is called.

 ```go
 type Migration interface {
 	Up(ctx context.Context) error